remix-run/remix/docs/guides/local-tls.md

 ## Running your app server with local TLS

 The first step is to get your app server running with local TLS _without_ running `remix dev`.
-That will set you up for success when you set up `remix dev` with local TLS in the next section.
+That will set you up for success when you set up `remix dev` with local TLS in the remix section.

 👉 Install [`mkcert`][mkcert]